Lord Howe Island Group , Australia

 Ball’s Pyramid

-About 23 kilometers southeast of the island is Ball’s Pyramid, the planet’s highest sea stack at 562 meters tall.
+About 23 kilometers southeast of the island is Ball’s Pyramid, the world’s tallest sea stack, standing at 562 meters tall.
 It is a sailors’ and climbers’ heaven.

 - Activities: